TLP:CLEAR

 60847567bce85f20...ELF 32-bit ARMv76,086,388 B

-VirusTotal Analysis
+VirusTotal analysis

-Behavioral Significance
+Behavioral significance

 The threat is not in the binary itself (Xmrig is well-documented) but in the distribution method.
 Using GitLab's release CDN provides several advantages to the attacker:

-MITRE ATT&CK Mapping
+MITRE ATT&CK mapping

 IDTechniqueEvidence

-T1496Resource HijackingXmrig cryptominer deployment for Monero mining
+T1496Resource HijackingXmrig cryptominer deployment for Monero (XMR) mining — observed pool fr-zephyr.miningocean.org:5432, worker vipminer

 T1105Ingress Tool TransferDownloads from gitlab.com Releases CDN